symfony/symfony-docs/cookbook/event_dispatcher/event_listener.rst

         }
     }

-Now, you just need to register the class as a service and notify Symfony that it is an event subscriber:
+Now, you just need to register the class as a service and add the ``kernel.event_subscriber`` tag to tell Symfony that this is an event subscriber:

 .. configuration-block::